Leah Berenson

 7. Anti-inflammatory Diet

 I’m hoping that if you’ve made it this far, you’ve grasped that inflammation is a key player in chronic pain.
 While acute pain is something that’s going to happen, inflammation is generally something that we should aim to minimize.
-The Anti-Inflammatory diet will put a focus on avoiding trans fats, processed foods and sugars while increasing your fibre consumption and incorporating more whole foods such as leafy greens, and berries.
-The diet itself will help to minimize inflammation as well as keeping the body alkaline.
+The Anti-Inflammatory diet will focus on avoiding trans fats, processed foods, and sugars while increasing your fiber consumption and incorporating more whole foods such as leafy greens, and berries.
+The diet itself will help to minimize inflammation as well as keep the body alkaline.
 For all the details and guidelines that would work best for you, connect with a practitioner.

 1. Bonakdar R, Sukiennik A. Integrative Pain Management.
 New York: Oxford University Press; 2016.